-There is a difference between a traditional staffing agency that supplies temp labor to reduce costs versus a consultative-type contingency staffing services that are focused on business continuity and risk management.
+There is a difference between a traditional staffing agency that supplies temp labor to reduce costs versus a consultative-type contingency staffing agency that sources talent nationwide and is focused on business continuity and risk mitigation.

-A traditional staffing agency usually focuses its recruiting efforts within a certain radius of their facility or their client's facility, and they may or may not have access to the experienced workers you need.
+A traditional staffing agency usually focuses its recruiting efforts within a certain radius around their client's facility which is often limited with the number of experienced manufacturing workers looking for work.

-A contingency staffing service, like MADI's, that sources its employees from across the United States is focused on the operational needs of the client and is not limited by location.
+A national contingency staffing agency like MADI's, which sources its employees from across the United States is focused on the operational needs of the client and is not limited by location when it comes to sourcing talent.

-This enables us to either source workforce's, from CNC Machinists to Assemblers or a mix of talent at one time.
-We also focus on sourcing the most experienced and skilled labor that can acclimate quickly to increase production.
+This enables us to source large numbers of experienced production workers and highly experienced skilled trades workers.
+As a result, we can deliver a workforce that can acclimate quickly to your operations and quickly increase production.
 Having more experienced labor cuts down on training time and turnover, which is becoming a huge issue for companies receiving unskilled and under-qualified temps from local staffing agencies.

 The question then becomes, do the workers from your local staffing agency have the proper skills and experience to meet your production requirements?
 Can the agency provide the number of workers you need?
-Can they provide them quick enough?
-If not, then contingency staffing may be the better option.
+Can they provide them quickly enough?
+If not, then national contingency staffing may be the better option.

 Even if you're able to find the talent you need locally and you're not having issues with hiring now, you may want to consider a worst-case scenario and develop a staffing contingency plan in case you need to ramp up production or fill in critical staffing gaps.
 Learn more about why and how to develop a contingency plan for staff shortages here.

 To help, we have created our Labor Audit Workbook.
-Now you a tool conduct a labor audit to identify skills gaps and develop your own Labor Continuity Plan, as well as identify and put into place different temporary staffing solutions to respond to a variety of threats to your business operations.
+Now you have a tool to conduct a labor audit to identify skills gaps and develop your own Labor Continuity Plan, as well as identify and put into place different temporary staffing solutions to respond to a variety of threats to your business operations.